What are electrolytes and do I replenish them?

 Eating a balanced diet, which includes a wide variety of fruit and vegetables, and staying well hydrated is key to replenishing and maintaining electrolyte levels.
 Here are some other things you can do to maintain balance:

-- Avoid highly physical outdoor activity during the hottest times of the day.
-If you are training for a sports event, such as a marathon, you will need to pay particular attention to how you hydrate, this is because both fluid and electrolytes are lost in sweat.
-That said, you don’t want to overdo the fluids because consuming too many drinks, especially those with a diuretic action, may flush electrolytes out of the body.
-Read our guide on how to stay hydrated.
+- Avoid highly physical activity during the hottest times of the day.
+If you are training for a sports event, such as a marathon, you will need to pay particular attention to how you hydrate.
+This is because both fluid and electrolytes are lost in sweat.
+That said, you don’t want to overdo the fluids, because consuming too many drinks, especially those with a diuretic action, may flush electrolytes out of the body

-- Finally, if you are on medication, including over-the-counter products, and you suspect they may be causing an imbalance, speak to your GP or pharmacist.
+- Finally, if you are on medication, including over-the-counter products, and you suspect they may be causing an electrolyte imbalance, speak to your GP or pharmacist

 Try these electrolyte-boosting recipes

-We’ve hand-picked a selection of recipes which include useful ingredients to support your electrolyte levels.
+We’ve hand-picked a selection of recipes that include useful ingredients to support your electrolyte levels.
 Helpful foods include spinach, kale, avocado, strawberries, eggs, soya and lean meats.

 Watermelon & strawberry slushie